Learn about health careers including: doctor, nurse, medical researcher and pharmacist

 We are now offering virtual hands-on learning experiences using the virtual platform Zoom.
 Each session is two hours in length and consists of a 1-hour hands-on activity and a 1-hour panel discussion with our health profession students.
 UICHSC-R students, staff, and faculty will conduct the hands-on activities.
 Sessions are open to any high school student in Winnebago County at no cost.

-Students will also participate in a live instructional, hands-on medically related activity.
-Kits will be mailed to participants prior to the event date.
+Students will participate in a live instructional, hands-on, medical-related activity.
+Kits containing the needed materials and supplies will be mailed to participants prior to the event date.
 There is no cost for students to participate.
-Hands-on activity kits include:
+Three different hands-on activity sessions are offered:

 - Start an IV – College of Nursing: Students will learn how to start an IV line on a manikin arm with the aid of a learning kit.